-Indeed, Iggy and the Stooges were so entwined in the world of drugs, sex, and anti-social counter culture, they became one of the most infamous bands in the world, terrifying audiences across the world and scandalizing conservative moms and dads in Middle America.
-Iggy was known to whip his junk out on stage, vomit and bleed on the audience, and smash glass on his chest, while other members of the Stooges whipped him.
+Indeed, Iggy and the Stooges were so entwined in the world of anti-social counter culture, they became one of the most infamous bands in the world, terrifying audiences and scandalizing conservative moms and dads in Middle America.
+Iggy was known to whip his junk out on stage, vomit on the audience, and smash glass on his chest, while other members of the Stooges whipped him.

-"The preparation for the gig was just shooting me with enough things to get me up to where I could open my mouth and form a word, but I still couldn't phrase on a beat," he said in an interview for the book Please Kill Me: The Uncensored Oral History of Punk.
+"The preparation for the gig was just [giving] me with enough things to get me up to where I could open my mouth and form a word, but I still couldn't phrase on a beat," he said in an interview for the book Please Kill Me: The Uncensored Oral History of Punk.

-During The Stooges' drug-fueled set, Elton John came out onstage wearing a gorilla costume.
+During The Stooges' set, Elton John came out wearing a gorilla costume.
 He picked Iggy up from behind.
 "I was like, 'Oh my god!
 What can I do?
 I couldn't fight him.
 I could barely stand," Iggy said.

 "I was free again.
 I could roam the streets looking like I used to," Iggy reminisces on his wife's departure.
 During this period, Iggy spent time around high school students, trying to understand what they were interested in and got up to, so he could use it as material for his lyrics.
 Through this, he met his Betsy.